marina601/easy-cocktail-recipes/TESTING.md

  ![Mobile-viw](/assets/wireframes/mobile-navigation.png) |![Mobile-nav-collapses](/assets/wireframes/Mobile-nav-collapse.png) | ![Mobile-nav-click](/assets/wireframes/mobile-view-onclick.png)

 2. Quote
-   1. Starting from the desktop view the quote has bootstrap margin to the right.
+   1. Starting from the desktop view the quote has a Bootstrap margin to the right.
 Featuring the barman in the background image.
    2. View the page in the tablet view the quote still has a margin to the right but now appears at the top of the page, still featuring a background image of the barman at the bottom.
-   3. Chance the screen size to mobile view, the quote appears on the top of the page after the navliks.
+   3. Chance the screen size to mobile view, the quote appears on the top of the page after the nav liks.
-   The quote is full width with a border around.
+   The quote is full width with a border around it.
 The barman appears below the quote.
-   4. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.
+   4. Repeated the verification of functionality and responsiveness using Google Chrome and Edge browsers.

 3. Call-out
-    1. Starting from the desktop view three call out section are displayed in line.
+    1. Starting from the desktop view three call-out section are displayed inline.
-    2. Reducing the size to tablet view there is only 2 call-outs displayed inline and the third is wraped under the the first two call-outs and displayed in the middle.
+    2. Reducing the size to tablet view there is only 2 call-outs displayed inline and the third is wrapped under the first two call-outs and displayed in the middle.
-    3. Reducing the size of the screen to mobile view: all call outs take full width of the screen and displayed in individual column.
+    3. Reducing the size of the screen to mobile view: all call outs take the full width of the screen and displayed in individual column.
-    4. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.
+    4. Repeated the verification of functionality and responsiveness using Google Chrome and Edge browsers.

 4. Call-to-action-button
-     1. Clicking on the call to action button to check the link which is linked to recipe.html page.
+     1. Clicking on the call to action button to check the link which is linked to the recipe.html page.
-     2. Once the button is hovered the background color and font color changes.
+     2. Once the button has hovered the background color and font color changes.
-     3. Shadow property has been used on call to action button to make it stand out and catch the attention of the user.
+     3. Shadow property has been used on the call to action button to make it stand out and catch the attention of the user.

 ![Tablet Call Outs](/assets/wireframes/tablet-call-outs.png)

 5. Footer
-    1. Hovered over each social media icon, which showed good transitions and change of background colour.
+    1. Hovered over each social media icon, which showed good transitions and a change of background colour.
     2. Click on each icon, each link leads to a separate tab.
     3. The footer is responsive on all window view sizes.